Event Agenda

 Speakers

-A: Panel A: Gabriel Bundala (Moderator, Head of Finance and Operations, FCS), Richard Hacking (CEO, Kipimo Solutions), Howary Kharbush (Associate Director, PwC), Jenard Lazaro (Country Manager, ACCA), Jane Ohadike (Africa Regional Head of Public Affairs, ACCA)
+A: Panel A: Moderator: Gabriel Bundala (Head of Finance and Operations, FCS), Speakers: Richard Hacking (CEO, Kipimo Solutions), Howary Kharbush (Associate Director, PwC), Jenard Lazaro (Country Manager, ACCA)

-B: Panel B: Arafat Lesheve (Moderator, Save the Children Tanzania), John Kalage (Chair, DRMS), Mariana Kavishe (Save the Children Tanzania), Onesmo Olengurumwa (National Coordinator, THRDC), Barnabas Kaniki (Child Rights and Governance Technical Specialist, Save the Children), Neema Bwaira (Manager for Civil Society, European Union Delegation), Kapwani Kavenuke (EU Youth Sounding Board)
+B: Panel B: Moderator: Arafat Lesheve (Save the Children Tanzania), Presenters: John Kalage (Chair, DRMS), Mariana Kavishe (Save the Children Tanzania), Speakers: Onesmo Olengurumwa (National Coordinator, THRDC), Barnabas Kaniki (Child Rights and Governance Technical Specialist, Save the Children), Neema Bwaira (Manager for Civil Society, European Union Delegation in Tanzania), Kapwani Kavenuke (EU Youth Sounding Board)

 Venues:Main Hall, Tembo

-Organizers:FCS, Kipimo Solutions, PwC, ACCA, Save the Children
+Organizers:FCS, Sustainable Africa, Kipimo Solutions, PwC, ACCA, Save the Children, THRDC

 16:00 – 17:00